lsolor/subscriber-hook/README.md

   -d '{"id":"123","type":"email.notification","data":{"email":"user@example.com"}}'

+### 9/11 Note:
+TODO: Make unit tests for the Success worker

+- Worker needs to be able to pull the message and attempt the webhook and update the status of it
+- if message is successful, update status to completed, update metric count, and do not add to queue
+- if message is 429 or 50x and there are still attempts left, requeu,update metric count, update status.
+We will treat 429 as same here and in future make that logic there
+- if message is other 40x or no more attempts left, then update metric, update status, add to dlq  (maybe out of scope)
+- if q is empty then it sleeps until the due time
+- update readme to include the worker at this point

+contracts: worker
+ worker dequeues a Tuple[dueTime, Enqueue Item], updates status
+ worker makes POST request with payload and endpoint worker resolves on failure with more attempt it calcuclates retry and due time

+Tracers
+- need to stub the responses for different urls, just generally

+Happy Path Test

+Make it Pass

+One Error Case

+Operability Pass

+Wrap it up
 Functional (top 3)
 - At-least-once delivery with idempotency per (event_id, endpoint).
 - Retry with exponential backoff + jitter, with outcome rules: 2xx=success; 5xx/timeout/429=retry (honor Retry-After); most 4xx=terminal.